Package 'globaltrends'

 control

-Control batch that is used for mapping.
-Object of type numeric.
+Numeric scalar.
+Control batch id used for mapping.
 Defaults to 1.

 locations